When should I keep my child at home?

 What are the symptoms of EV-D68 infection?
 What are the treatments?

-EV-D68 usually causes mild, self-limited common cold symptoms, such as runny nose, sneezing, and cough.
+EV-D68 usually causes mild, self-limited common cold symptoms, such as a runny nose, sneezing, and cough.
 Fever has not been reported in most patients with EV-D68 infection.

 EV-D68 infection, however, can cause more severe respiratory symptoms, such as difficulty breathing and wheezing.
 Persons with severe illness may need to be hospitalized and receive intensive supportive therapy.